 Advent is About Waiting

 Because Christians have always recognized the importance of waiting and preparation, they intentionally built periods of waiting into the Christian calendar.
-It makes room for this important piece of life that the secular world is so eager to get rid of.
+This is a way of making room for this important piece of life that the world is so eager to get rid of.
 It slows us down, reorients us around God and gives us time to reflect, to prepare, to rest.

 Advent is one of those seasons of waiting.
 When we come to Advent we remember the promise that Christ has come and will come again, but we also remember that we are not ready to jump headlong into celebration.
 First, we must prepare.